 As teachers, our aim is to encourage and ensure that all students who pass through our doors are able to enjoy experiences which increase their self-esteem and maximise their progress.

-Our department consists of the Head of Music (Alexi Williams), Teacher of Music (Hannah Moseley) and Part Time Teacher of Music (Karis White), as well as our Music Administrator (Jenny McArdle), plus 13 peripatetic staff who teach over 130 students each week.
+Our department consists of the Head of Music (Alexi Williams), Key Stage 3 Music Co-ordinator (Hannah Alford) and Part Time Teacher of Music (Karis White), as well as our Music Administrator (Jenny McArdle), plus 13 peripatetic staff who teach over 130 students each week.

 - Ms T Bridgman – Clarinet/Saxophone